The Wyndham’s Theatre opened on 16 Nov. 1899. The theatre was commissioned by Charles Wyndham who also managed the Criterion Theatre.

 In May 2005, the Wyndham’s Theatre was bought by Cameron Mackintosh through his company Delfont Mackintosh Theatres.
-The theatre was renovated in 2008 and reopened with a twelve month season of plays produced by the Donmar Warehouse.
+The theatre was renovated in 2008 and plays regularly run for limited engagements at the Wyndham's Theatre.

 The auditorium has four levels - Stalls, Royal Circle, Grand Circle and Balcony.